langlk/animal_shelter_api/README.md

 ## Description

-_This is an API for an example animal shelter.
+_This is an API for a theoretical animal shelter.
 Users can create, view, update, and delete animal records.
 There are also options for searching animal records by keyword, and obtaining a random animal record.
 Animal index, search, and random can be filtered to return only long-term residents of the animal shelter._

 ## Installation and Setup